 Easy Remedies for Gas in Babies: A Simple Guide for Moms

 Being a mom is hard, especially when your baby is upset and you’re not sure how to help.
 Gas can make babies fussy, squirmy, and uncomfortable.
 Even after feeding and burping, they might still cry with a bloated little tummy.
 If this sounds familiar, don’t worry.
-Lots of moms go through this too.
+Many moms go through this, too.

 1. A Gentle Tummy Massage

-Massaging your baby’s tummy can help them pass gas and feel better.
+Massaging your baby’s tummy is one of the oldest gas remedies for babies that can help them pass gas and feel better.
 Here’s how to do it:

 -